Stellahedral geometry of matroids: Numerical properties

 \subsection{Positivity properties}

-We now use Theorem~\ref{thm:tutteintersection} to prove Theorem~\ref{thm:tuttelorentzian}, which stated that the 4-variable transformation of the Tutte polynomial in Theorem~\ref{thm:tutteintersection} is a denormalized Lorentzian polynomial.
+We now use Theorem~\ref{thm:tutteintersection} to prove Theorem~\ref{thm:tuttelorentzian}, which states that the 4-variable transformation of the Tutte polynomial in Theorem~\ref{thm:tutteintersection} is a denormalized Lorentzian polynomial.
 Let us begin by reviewing the language of Lorentzian polynomials developed in \cite{BH20}.

 For a homogeneous degree $d$ polynomial $f = \sum_{u \in \ZZ_{\geq0}^m} a_{u} x^{u} \in \RR[x_1, \ldots, x_m]$, its \emph{normalization} is $N(f) = \sum_{u \in \ZZ_{\geq0}^{m}} a_{u} \frac{x^{u}}{u!}$ where $u! = u_1! \cdots u_m!$.
 The polynomial $f$ is said to be the \emph{denormalization} of $N(f)$.
-The polynomial $f$ is a \emph{strictly Lorentzian polynomial} if every monomial of degree $d$ has positive coefficient in $f$ and every $(d-2)$-th coordinate partial derivative of $f$ is a quadric form with signature $(+,-,-, \ldots, -)$.
+The polynomial $f$ is a \emph{strictly Lorentzian polynomial} if every monomial of degree $d$ has a positive coefficient and every $(d-2)$-th coordinate partial derivative of $f$ is a quadric form with signature $(+,-,-, \ldots, -)$.
 It is a \emph{Lorentzian polynomial} if $f$ is a limit of strictly Lorentzian polynomials.
 Lorentzian polynomials satisfy a strong log-concavity property \cite[Example 2.26]{BH20} and are preserved under nonnegative linear change of variables \cite[Theorem 2.10]{BH20}.
-Denormalized Lorentzian polynomials share similar properties \cite[\S4.3]{BLP}.
+Polynomials whose normalization is Lorentzian, called \emph{denormalized Lorentzian polynomials}, share similar properties \cite[\S4.3]{BLP}.

 We now place the strategy used in the proof of \cite[Theorem 9.13]{BEST21} into an axiomatic framework and use the framework to deduce the theorem.
-The key tool will be the tropical Hodge theory of \emph{Lefschetz fans}, a notion introduced in \cite[Definition 1.5]{ADH22}.
+The key tool will be the theory of \emph{Lefschetz fans}, a notion introduced in \cite[Definition 1.5]{ADH22}.
 Lefschetz fans are certain (possibly non-complete) simplicial quasi-projective balanced fans whose Chow ring satisfies an analogue of the K\"{a}hler package.
 We summarize their fundamental properties.

 \begin{theorem} The following hold. \begin{enumerate}[label = (\arabic*)]\itemsep 5pt \item \cite[Theorem 1.6]{ADH22} If $\Sigma$ is a Lefschetz fan, then any quasi-projective simplicial fan with the same support as $\Sigma$ is Lefschetz. \item \cite[Lemma 5.27]{ADH22} A product of Lefschetz fans is Lefschetz. \item \cite[Theorem 8.9]{AHK18} The Bergman fan of a loopless matroid is Lefschetz. \item \cite[Theorem 4.6]{BH20}, \cite[Theorem 5.20]{ADH22}, see also \cite[Lemma 9.12]{BEST21} Let $\Sigma$ be an $\ell$-dimensional smooth projective fan, and let $\Sigma'$ be a $d$-dimensional subfan that is Lefschetz and defines the Minkowski weight $[\Sigma'] \in A^{\ell-d}(X_{\Sigma})$ as a balanced fan.
 Then, for any base-point-free divisors $D_1, \ldots, D_m \in A^1(X_{\Sigma})$, the polynomial